nihirash/Minstrel4th-rom-patch/README.md

 `F000 0 BLOAD xmodem ( LOAD M/CODE )`

+Only transmit operation is currently implement (no receive operation).
+To use, type a sequence something like:

 `57 80 OUT 16 80 OUT ( INITIALISE SERIAL CARD ( HEX VALUES ) )`

-`<start> <length> F0BB CALL ( TRANSMIT )`
+`<start> <length> F0D1 CALL ( TRANSMIT )`

+On exit, stack contains value to indicate outcome: '0' for success; '-1' for failure (timeout).
+Routine will also display progress on-screen, unless INVIS is enabled to surpress screen output.

 Current version has some deviations from the standard.
 First, it will pad the transfer size to the next 128-byte boundary, without putting in padding.
 For example, if you run the command:

 `0000 10 F0BB call`

 --the routine will transfer the first 128 bytes of memory, rather than the first 16 plus 112 bytes of padding.
-Routine should make five attempts to send each packet, though this has not been properly tested.